Isle of Wight Bus & Coach Museum: Relocation

 By the end of 2010, the museum was planning to relocate and construct a new purpose-built unit to house an Island Road Transport Museum.
-The move is necessary due to the building it currently uses being demolished as part of redevelopment of Newport Quay.
-The plan was to purchase a two and a half acre area of farmland adjoining Havenstreet Railway, with the new site covering twice the floor area that the current base offers.
+The move was necessary due to the building it used being demolished as part of redevelopment of Newport Quay.
+The plan was to purchase a two and a half acre area of farmland adjoining Havenstreet Railway, with the new site covering twice the floor area that the previous base offered.
 The plans would require £120,000 to be raised to fund the move.
 Supporters were invited to purchase £250 shares in the project with monies being returned if the plan failed.
 However, in addition to funding issues, the field formed part of the Isle of Wight AONB, which could have led to a battle for planning consent over redevelopment.

 Since 2015 the museum has been based at a former Southern Vectis depot, located in Park Road, Ryde, Isle of Wight. which houses and displays the museum's collection of buses and coaches.